sama1mansn/opbnb-docs/docs/tutorials/running-node-with-snapshot.md

 https://tf-nodereal-prod-opbnb-testnet-snapshot-s3-ap.s3.ap-northeast-1.amazonaws.com/geth-yyyymmdd.tar.gz

 :::info
-Snapshots are generated and retained on a daily basis, with each snapshot being stored for a duration of 7 days.
+Snapshots are generated on a weekly basis and retained for 7 day each.
 Community developer NodeReal is responsible for creating and updating the testnet snapshot regularly.
 :::